oazabir/qkmobile/README.md

-# Quraner Kotha mobile app version
+# কু’রআনের কথা Quraner Kotha mobile app version
 Mobile app that serves Quranerkotha.com in offline mode.
 It detects new changes on the website and updates the local cache.
 Also supports push notification receiving from main QK site.

 # Getting started